dadrian/dadrian.io/content/blog/posts/college-football-covid-institutions.md

 College GameDay filmed primarily in the hosts' own residences.
-But Scott Frost can’t actually control what conference Nebraska is in, and twenty-five parents making poor armchair lawyer arguments about football isn’t a protest, it’s a [tailgate][tailgate-tweet] Herbstreit’s tears were a powerful moment, but a much deeper and interesting story is how Herbstreit went from decrying kneeling in 2016, along with the vast majority of white sports commentators, to standing in solidarity.
+But Scott Frost can’t actually control what conference Nebraska is in, and twenty-five parents making poor armchair lawyer arguments about football isn’t a protest, it’s a [tailgate][tailgate-tweet].
+Herbstreit’s tears were a powerful moment, but a much deeper and interesting story is how Herbstreit went from decrying kneeling in 2016, along with the vast majority of white sports commentators, to standing in solidarity.
 What aspects of sports media caused the commentary